rbuurma/rise-2019/Assignments/Rise_assignment_7.md

 ### Acknowledgements

-This assignment was produced in collaboration with Nabil Kashyap (Swarthmore Librarian for Digital Initiatives and Scholarship)  and Lindsay Van Tine (Penn-Swarthmore CLIR Fellow).
+This assignment was produced in collaboration with Nabil Kashyap (Swarthmore Librarian for Digital Initiatives and Scholarship)  and Lindsay Van Tine (Penn-Swarthmore CLIR Fellow, 2016).

 It draws heavily on Annie Swafford’s [“Topic Modeling assignment”](https://sherlockholmeslondondh.wordpress.com/2015/03/23/topic-modeling-assignment/) for her Digital Tools for the 21st Century: Sherlock Holmes's London class (SUNY New Paltz, Spring 2015).